mjc284/mjc284_karnaugh/README.md

 </details>

-### fill(table)
+### fill(table, default_value)
-Function to fill a truth table with all possible values of the inputs.
+Function to fill a truth table with a default value for all other possible values of the inputs.
 Return: filled truth table.

 #### Example: